Canadian World War Battlefields – 11 Days

 Day 1-2: Overnight flight to Paris, Normandy, Rouen, Caen

-You then depart for Normandy.
+Arrive in Paris where you will be met by your tour manager and start your journey to Normandy.
 Normandy, famed for its Calvados and Brie, was the site of some of the most severe fighting during WWII.

 En-route you will stop in Rouen for lunch and some free time.
 Here you can admire the Rouen Cathedral, this Gothic building from the 13th century was depicted by Claude Monet in a series of paintings.